How to Get a Real Estate Broker License in Colorado

 Last updated: March 1, 2026

 Colorado is a competitive market driven by Denver's growth and the state's outdoor lifestyle appeal, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in Colorado is a structured process overseen by the Colorado Division of Real Estate.
+Licensing in Colorado is overseen by the Colorado Division of Real Estate.
+The process requires 168 hours of pre-license education and costs between $800 and $1,600 in total.
+You'll need to pass the Colorado Real Estate Broker Exam (administered by PSI) with a score of at least 75% on each section.

 At 168 hours, Colorado has one of the higher pre-license education requirements in the country.
+This is about 44% above the national average of 117 hours.
 Budget between $800 and $1,600 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 4-7 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |